-The transfer to the Transportation Benefit District Fund is the General Fund's contribution to the City's 2018 Pavement Preservation Program.
+The \$110,000 transfer to the Transportation Benefit District Fund is the General Fund's contribution to the City's 2018 Pavement Preservation Program.
+Another \$217,000 from sales tax revenue will be transferred to the Transportation Benefit District Fund.

-The 2018 transfer to REET II is a one-time transfer towards the construction of a new Boys and Girls Club that the City Council approved in 2017.
+The \$500,000 transfer to REET II is a one-time transfer towards the construction of a new Boys and Girls Club that the City Council approved in 2017; however the funds were not budgeted to be transferred until 2018.